Excursions (Barber): History

 In July 1944, Vladimir Horowitz had been interested in performing works by an American composer.
 He was very impressed with Barber and his composing that he specifically requested to debut Excursions.
 At that point, movement III had not been written yet, it was the last to be written, and so Horowitz only received movements I, II and IV.
-He debuted these three pieces on January 4, 1945, at the Philadelphia Academy of Music.
+He debuted these three pieces on November 28, 1944, at the Brooklyn Academy of Music.
+He also performed the music on January 4, 1945, at the Philadelphia Academy of Music.
 It was received well and in March of that year, Horowitz performed the three Excursions in New York at Carnegie Hall.
 In January 1946 they were performed at Carnegie Hall by Rudolf Firkusny, who also included them at his recitals in Czechoslovakia that year (including the first Prague Spring Festival 1946) and continued performing them over the following concert season.
 The official debut of all four movements of Excursions was left to Behrend who performed them in December 1948, four years after the completion of the set.